-The problem with going to the Farmer’s Markets is I end up with way more than we will be able to eat.
+The problem with going to the Farmer’s Markets is I end up with way more than we will be able to finish.
 As I walk through the market everything looks so delicious and smells so good.
 The aroma of sun ripened fruit is intoxicating, the variety of greens and tomatoes are mind boggling, every where I turn I see or smell something that I just have to try.

 The old adage “my eyes are too big for my stomach” fits me perfectly.
 I return home from my market excursion, bag brimming with way too many things and in quantities that make me slap my forehead and wonder “what was I thinking”.
 I don’t just have one basket of strawberries (the perfect amount for Wes and me) but a three pack (way too many).